metafacture/metafacture-playground/README.md

 If a released version is used, the content of the file contains the link to the release, e.g. [https://github.com/metafacture/metafacture-core/releases/tag/metafacture-core-5.3.1](https://github.com/metafacture/metafacture-core/releases/tag/metafacture-core-5.3.1).

 #### Use Master/Main or other branch
-If the master/main or another branch is used, the content of the file should contain a link to the commit like [https://github.com/metafacture/metafacture-fix/commit/b36fcb915377ec6d12c85520eca770fd4aa600de](https://github.com/metafacture/metafacture-fix/commit/b36fcb915377ec6d12c85520eca770fd4aa600de).
+If the master/main or another branch is used, the content of the file should contain a link to the commit like [https://github.com/metafacture/metafacture-fix/commit/b36fcb9](https://github.com/metafacture/metafacture-fix/commit/b36fcb9) (Please use the short hash link).

 ### Run tests